mgualdron/csvflat/README.md

 ## Building csvflat

-The following projects have made `csvflat` possible:
+The following project has made `csvflat` possible:

 - [libcsv](https://github.com/rgamble/libcsv) - Version 3.0.3 of `libcsv` is included with `csvflat`.

-Please consider contributing to those projects if you find `csvflat` useful.
+Please consider contributing to libcsv if you find `csvflat` useful.

 Note that this git repository does not include a `configure` script like a distribution tarball normally does.
 If you don't want to bother with